learn-co-curriculum/react-hooks-lists-and-keys/README.md

 changes.

 The key should be a **unique value** associated with each element from the array.
-Since each element in our array of colors is all unique, we can just use each color for the `key` prop.
+Since each element in our array of colors is unique, we can just use each color for the `key` prop.

 **Any time you are creating an _array_ of JSX elements, you _must_ use the `key` prop.**